-Beacon Environmental Limited (Beacon) was retained by Nyx Development Corp. to prepare a Scoped Environmental Impact Study (EIS) is support of a proposed re-development of properties located at 3016, 3020, 3026, and 3032 Kirwin Ave. and 3031 Little John Lane in the City of Mississauga.
-This report represents an update to the previous EIS that was submitted in December 2017.
-This EIS report has been updated to reflect the Revised Site Plan and to address comments on the previous EIS submission from the City and agencies.
-While the previous EIS was prepared in support of a former Site Plan, many of the findings and recommendations remain applicable to the Revised Site Plan.
+Beacon Environmental Limited (Beacon) was retained by DVB Real Estate Investments Inc. to prepare a Scoped Environmental Impact Study (EIS) is support of a proposed re-development of properties located at 3016, 3020, 3026, and 3032 Kirwin Avenue and 3031 Little John Lane in the City of Mississauga.
+Beacon had previously prepared an EIS in support of a similar site plan on behalf of a former landowner that was submitted in March of 2019.
+This EIS report has been updated to address the latest proposed Site Plan (August 2022) and agency comments.

 The location of the subject property is illustrated on Figure 1.
-NYX Development Corp. is proposing to re-develop the eastern half of the property site to accommodate a medium density residential development comprised of three townhouse blocks for a total of 64 units.
+DVB Real Estate Investments Inc. is proposing to re-develop the eastern half of the property site to accommodate an 8-storey rental apartment building with a total of 148 units and associated aboveground and underground parking as well as an outdoor amenity space and landscaped areas.
 The southern half of the property overlaps with lands that are identified as Special Management Area (SMA) and represents a component of the City of Mississauga's Natural Heritage System (NHS).
 Development is not proposed within the NHS.
 SMA's are lands adjacent to or near Significant Natural Areas or Natural Green Spaces that are intended to be managed, restored or enhanced in a manner that supports the adjacent Significant Natural Area or Natural Green Space.
 The Cooksville Creek corridor immediately to the south and west of the site has been identified as a Significant Natural Area.